Exploring Emacs

 Emacs is like no other piece of software in existence.

-In some sense it is simply a text editor.
-There are many editors out there, of various degrees of sophisitication, and on some level, Emacs is just another member of that category.
+On some level, Emacs is just another member of that category.
 If all you are trying to do is edit a text file, then Emacs will do the job as well as any editor.
 Granted, with Emacs there is a learning curve for even basic editing tasks.
 Mark and point?
 Kill and yank?
 What is this all about?

 It should be pointed out in this inaugural post that I am an Emacs enthusiast but not an expert.
 I have been using it for more than a decade, and feel very comfortable within it, but there is a long way to go still in understanding and mastering what it is capable of.
 This blog is meant as "show and tell", to give me a reason to explore this labyrinth of an editor, to scurry down one rabbit hole after another and report on what I find.